 [Image source: Pexels]

 Just to give our readers a little idea on what marine engineers are: they work with ships.
-They are in charge of the designs and the construction.
+They are in charge of the designs and construction.
 They look after the maintenance of the ships they are assigned to.
 They work with naval captains and other engineering and maintenance teams as well.

 Marine engineers do not just work with one type of ship; they work with all kinds of ships.
 These include sailboats, tankers, submarines, and aircraft carriers.